Check out our new FHA first-time homebuyers guide updated for 2024

 What is the Most Section 8 Will Pay in New York?

-The maximum amount that Section 8 will pay towards rent in New York depends on the fair market rents established each year by the U.S. Department of Housing and Urban Development for each county.
-Within New York City there are also Small Area Fair Market Rents calculated at the zip code level, so payment standards can be higher or lower depending on the specific neighborhood.
+The maximum amount that Section 8 will pay toward rent in New York depends on the fair market rents established each year by the U.S. Department of Housing and Urban Development for each county.
+Within New York City, there are also Small Area Fair Market Rents calculated at the zip code level, so payment standards can be higher or lower depending on the specific neighborhood.

-Recipients pay 30% of their adjusted monthly income towards rent.
+Recipients pay 30% of their adjusted monthly income toward rent.
 Section 8 then covers the difference between that tenant contribution and the payment standard, up to the full amount of the standard.

 {{SC-FMR}}